StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

 !!! warning "Consistent configuration across all TheHive nodes"
     In this configuration, all TheHive nodes should have the same configuration.

     Elasticsearch configuration should use the default value for `script.allowed_types`, or contain the following configuration line:

     ```yaml
     script.allowed_types: inline,stored
     ```

-Ensure that you replace ``<ip node 1>``, ``<ip node 2>``, and ``<ip node 3>`` with the respective IP addresses of your Cassandra nodes.
+Ensure that you replace `<ip_node_1>`, `<ip_node_2>`, and `<ip_node_3>` with the respective IP addresses of your Cassandra nodes.
 This configuration ensures proper communication between TheHive and the Cassandra database, facilitating seamless operation of the platform.
-Additionally, if authentication is enabled for Cassandra, provide the appropriate username and password in the configuration.
+Additionally, if you enabled authentication for Cassandra, provide the appropriate username and password in the configuration.

 To learn about how to configure SSL for Cassandra and Elasticsearch, see [Configure Database and Index SSL](../configuration/configure-ssl-cassandra-elasticsearch.md).

-&nbsp;

-#### File storage
+#### Configure file storage

 File storage contains [attachments](../user-guides/analyst-corner/cases/attachments/about-attachments.md) from cases, alerts, and organizations, as well as [observables](../user-guides/analyst-corner/cases/observables/about-observables.md) of type *file*.
 [All files are stored in their original form as plaintext](../../resources/security.md#database-and-storage).

-=== "Using NFS file storage"
+=== "NFS"

     All nodes should have access to the same file storage.
 So, ideally, all TheHive nodes should have a similar NFS mount point.

     Then, on each node:

     1. Set ownership and permissions so that only the `thehive` user can read and write files.